LeonStansfield/TrafficSimulation/readme.md

     - Click on road to view its stats (number of vehicles travelled on this road, average speed, etc)
     - Click on vehicle to see its planned path
     - Click on vehicle to see its stats (speed, direction, distance travelled, etc)
+ - Vehicle speed should be dependent on road type (read from OSM data?)
  - Implement fast simulation mode (runs simulation as fast as possible, rather than in real-time)
     - Config file parsing?